 About Mike McRitchie

-Mike McRitchie is an author, blogger, guest blogger, and job search and small business strategist with over 20 years of experience managing wireless telecom build-outs for all the major U. S. carriers (AT&T, Verizon, T-Mobile, Sprint) as a project manager, program manager, and director-level leader.
+I’m an author, “Top 100 Career Blog” blogger, guest blogger, and job search and small business strategist with over 20 years of experience managing wireless telecom build-outs for all the major U. S. carriers (AT&T, Verizon, T-Mobile, Sprint) as a project manager, program manager, and director-level leader.

-Mike and his articles and contributions have been featured online at Harvard Business Review, Microsoft, Quicken Loans, Readers Digest, Recruiter, and Acoustic Guitar Magazine.
+I’ve been featured through articles and contributions online at Harvard Business Review, Microsoft, Quicken Loans, Readers Digest, Recruiter, and Acoustic Guitar Magazine.

-Mike takes his experiences running projects and managing consulting business operations and uses that knowledge and passion to help tech project managers, mid-tier executives, and those wanting something more from their careers, to create kick-butt resumes, LinkedIn profiles, and career plans.
+I take my experience running projects and managing consulting business operations and use that knowledge and passion to help tech project managers, mid-tier executives, and those wanting something more from their careers, to create kick-butt resumes, LinkedIn profiles, and career plans.

-He also leverages his deep knowledge of the ins and outs of the personnel management, marketing and business building, coupled with an analytical bent, to help his clients uncover their unique strengths and accomplishments and then position them for success in their next life adventure – whether a job search or in their own business.
+I also leverage my deep knowledge of the ins and outs of the personnel management, marketing and business building, coupled with an analytical bent, to help my clients uncover their unique strengths and accomplishments and then position them for success in their next life adventure – whether a job search or in their own business.